lvirard/coast-hf/README.md

 Step 3 : host online & with daily pushed updated data --> ongoing

 The files accesibles from the repository are the Step 2 files.
+The app is runned by a terminal using the command : streamlit run accueil.py